 Alcoholism is thought to be caused by cognitive and physiological dependence.
 It can lead to extensive tissue damage and disease across the body.
 Common side effects of alcohol abuse include mental health and social problems, liver disease and risk of accident/crime.

-On this page we'll talk through alcoholism, including the symptoms and how it develops.
-We will also discuss how counselling - particularly CBT - can help to break destructive drinking habits.
+On this page, we'll explore alcoholism, including the signs and how it develops.
+We'll also discuss how counselling - particularly CBT - can help to break destructive drinking habits.

 Alcoholism is a form of alcohol abuse.
 This refers to a pattern of drinking that is considered to have an increased or high risk - meaning it is very likely to cause harm to your health.
-Current guidelines say that men should never exceed the recommended limit of three to four units of alcohol a day, while women are advised to stick to a maximum of two to three.
+Current guidelines say that men and women should not exceed more than 14 units of alcohol a week on a regular basis.

 What happens when we drink?

 When we drink, alcohol is absorbed into the body via the stomach and small intestines.
 Once in the bloodstream, it flows through the body, reaching the brain, heart, muscles and other tissues.
 This happens very quickly and can have a temporary pleasant effect.